Windower/Lua/addons/EmpyPopTracker/README.md

-# FFXI Empy Pop Tracker
+# FFXI Empyrean Pop Tracker

 An FFXI Windower 4 addon that tracks items and key items for popping Empyrean NMs in Abyssea, such as Briareus, Apademak and Sobek.